Builders Labourers Federation

-The Builders Labourers Federation (BLF) was an Australian trade union that existed from 1911 until 1972, and from 1976 until 1986, when it was permanently deregistered in various Australian states by the federal Hawke Labor government and some state governments of the time.
+The Builders Labourers Federation (BLF) was an Australian trade union that existed from 1911 until 1972, and from 1976 until 1986, when it was deregistered in various Australian states by the Hawke Government and some state governments of the time.
 This occurred in the wake of a Royal Commission into corruption by the union.
 About the same time, BLF federal secretary Norm Gallagher was jailed for corrupt dealings after receiving bribes from building companies that he used to build a beach house.

 Social and economic justice

 The BLF fought successful campaigns which became known as the green bans against development projects which it viewed as harmful to the built and natural environment of Sydney and Melbourne.
-These campaigns included blocking plans to redevelop The Rocks area, Kelly's Bush in Hunters Hill, Centennial Park, the City Baths, Flinders Street Station and the Hotel Windsor.
+These campaigns included blocking plans to redevelop The Rocks area, Kelly's Bush in Hunters Hill, Centennial Park, the City Baths, Flinders Street station, Victoria Street in Potts Point, and the Hotel Windsor.
 The green bans are now commonly recognised as directly responsible for saving areas of Sydney and Melbourne with substantial heritage value.
 Victoria Hall in Fremantle, Western Australia was also saved from demolition by a green ban, in 1974.

 They also took up other causes, such as Aboriginal rights, anti-war campaigns and support for pensioners.
-The BLF had a long-standing programme on Radio 3CR, "The Concrete Gang", which is now presented by the Construction, Forestry, Mining and Energy Union.
+In NSW the union engaged in 'pink bans', halting work at universities to support gay students facing expulsion and discrimination.
+The BLF had a long-standing programme on radio station 3CR, "The Concrete Gang", which is now presented by the Construction, Forestry, Mining and Energy Union.
 One of the original announcers for the BLF was John Cummins.